 Because I cannot leave these kids and animals alone here on the planet to be tortured, starved, raped, and abused.
 They need my love.
 I wish that I was an X-Woman and could protect them all!

-Because I cannot leave the adults behind whose lives are shattered because of something an unhealed person did to them when they were 3 (and they can’t even remember it).
+Because I cannot leave the people behind whose lives are shattered because of something an unhealed person did to them when they were 3 (and they can’t even remember it).

 This is why I want to help you.
 If you are healed, you will go out there and save lives.
 You will find your purpose and live it -which only uplifts the vibration of the whole planet.
 You will help others who have suffered needlessly.
 You will pay it forward.